jeaninesong/SPICS/README.md

 #### To test the powerbi part:

-#### You can open the Powerbi file, and there is a user manual for detailed guidance.
+#### You can open the Powerbi file.
+The SPICS.pbix is the powerbi report and there is a user manual (.pdf) for detailed guidance.

 ## Citation